China's state-run airline suspends cargo flights rushing COVID-19 medical supplies to India | Business

 China's state-run Sichuan Airlines has suspended all its cargo flights to India for 15 days, causing major disruption to private traders' efforts to procure the much-needed oxygen concentrators and other medical supplies from the country despite Beijing reiterating its readiness to help India to deal with the latest surge of COVID-19 cases.

-''China has been following closely the epidemic situation in India.
-We show our sincerest sympathies to the worsening situation in India,'' Foreign Ministry spokesman Wang Wenbin told a media briefing here on Monday while answering several questions, including the suspension of cargo flights by the Sichuan Airlines.
+''China has been following closely the epidemic situation in India and expressed readiness early on to help curb the latest surge,'' Foreign Ministry spokesman Wang Wenbin told a media briefing here on Monday while answering questions, including the suspension of cargo flights by the Sichuan Airlines.

-''We have stated that we are ready to help India fight the virus in the first opportunity available.
-Two sides are in communication regarding this,'' he said.
+''At present, the two sides are communicating with one another,'' he said in the official transcript of comments posted on the foreign ministry's website.

 He, however, did not confirm a tweet by the Chinese Embassy in Sri Lanka stating that China began to supply oxygen concentrators to India.